cncf/tag-security/governance/process.md

 assigned to or review the issue to triage the request.
 Once triaged, the Security TAG representative will perform due diligence on the issue to ensure it adhere's to our requirements for presentation content.
-If the [requirements are met](presentations.md), the Security TAG representativec will then add the topic, link the issue, and provide the point of contact and themselves on the Agenda.
+If the [requirements are met](presentations.md), the Security TAG representative will then add the topic, link the issue, and provide the point of contact and themselves on the Agenda.